What to expect in Year 5

 Welcome back to Year 5!

-Mrs Nicholls will be your class teacher on a Monday and Wednesday and Miss Shaw will teach you on a Tuesday, Thursday and Friday.
-Miss Biggs will also be supporting you with your learning.
-We are all here to help you with any questions or problems you may have so please do not hesitate to ask.
-We realise that it has been a strange year for everybody and your happiness at school is very important to all of us.
+Our year 5 classes will be taught by Miss Shaw (5SH) and Mr Sargeant (5SA).
+On a Thursday 5SA will be taught by Mrs Nicholls.
+The children will also be taught and supported by Mrs Norman-Ball.
+We are all here to help you with any questions or concerns you may have, so please do not hesitate to ask; your happiness at school is very important to all of us.

 Here is some important information about your school week:

-P.E days will be on a Monday and Tuesday.
+P.E days will be on a Monday and Thursday.
 No children should bring a PE kit to school.
 Please wear appropriate P.E kit to school on these days.
 Prepare for the sessions to be outdoors unless the weather does not allow for this.
+During the first week back, P.E. will be on Thursday only.

-Every day, you will not need to bring anything to school other than a water bottle and your packed lunch (if you are not having a school dinner), as all other equipment will be provided for you.
-If you choose, you may bring a pencil case into school to keep in school.
+Every day, you will just need to bring a water bottle, your packed lunch (if you are not having a school dinner), and a snack for break time.
+If you choose to, you may bring a pencil case into school but this must remain in school.

 Times Tables are tested weekly, on a Monday, through Big Maths Beat That.
 It is essential that you practise your tables regularly.
 By Year 5 the National Curriculum states that you should know all of these - up to 12x12; so if you are still learning them, make sure you practise daily.
 The more confident you are with your tables - the easier other aspects of maths will be.

 Finally, please do contact any of the Year Five staff if there is anything that we can help with.

 The Year Five Team